PCBoyGames/Simply-Love-Combo-Fonts/README.md

 ## Can I send in my own?
 Please do!
 If you want to make a combo font for this repository, ensure that additional scripting (such as LUA in a seperate file) is not required, and let me know through a pull request.
 I will make changes if needed to ensure everything works out.
 As mentioned earlier, I would ideal adding the font name to the list with your Stepmania/ITG alias appended in parentheses.
 Also remember, I will revert the README if you troll it in your fork.
+Please also look at the contributing rules.